 Now scheduled to land on Pandora December 17, 2021 pic.twitter.com/d21QmCwiHC— Avatar (@officialavatar) May 7, 2019

-In April 2016 – yes, that long ago – filming was meant to start on Avatar 2.
-But April came and went, and filming never got underway.
-In January the following year, it was announced that work on the motion capture element of the film would start by August 2017, but it actually began in September.
+Those dates got pushed back, you will not be surprised to learn.
+In April 2016 filming was meant to start on Avatar 2.
+But April came and went, and filming never got under way.
+In January the following year, it was announced that work on the motion-capture element of the film would start by August 2017, but it actually began in September.

-All of the sequels were pushed back again, with Avatar 2 coming out in December 2017 (and the rest in 2018, and 2019 presumably).
+All of the sequels were pushed back again, with Avatar 2 planned for December 2017 (and the rest set for 2018 and 2019 presumably).
 James Cameron blamed the "very involved" writing process for the delays.

 Through it all, Cameron has been completely chilled out about any delays.
 "It was a seven-year gap between The Terminator and Terminator 2: Judgment Day, seven-year gap between Alien and Aliens," he said.